thecodingmachine/symfony-vuejs/src/api/README.md

 composer deptrac
 ```

-They will analyze your code and give you feedbacks on what's wrong.
+They will analyze your code and give you feedback on what's wrong.
 `composer csfix` will also format your code.

 ## Composer